skeetio/learngraphql-lessons/1-basics/5-fragments.md

 }
 ~~~

-For that, we need to learn about inheritance first.
+For that, we need to learn about interfaces.
 We'll do it in a different lesson in this course.

 *****